iliasradouche/alx-airbnb-database/database-adv-script/README.md

 Finds all users who have made more than 3 bookings.
 - Uses a correlated subquery in the `WHERE` clause, where for each user, it counts the number of bookings associated with that user and selects those with more than 3.

+# Aggregations and Window Functions

+This file contains SQL queries demonstrating the use of aggregation and window functions on the ALX AirBnB database schema.

+## 1. Total Bookings by Each User

+Calculates the total number of bookings made by each user.
+- Uses the `COUNT()` aggregation function and `GROUP BY` clause.
+- Includes users with zero bookings (via `LEFT JOIN`).

+## 2. Ranking Properties by Number of Bookings

+Ranks properties based on the total number of bookings they have received.
+- Uses `COUNT()` to aggregate bookings for each property.
+- Applies the `RANK()` window function to assign a rank to each property based on booking counts.
+- Properties with no bookings are included and ranked accordingly.